fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 This option is perfect for dogs who cannot attend a group class for any reason.
 Our office allows a safe space for your dog to work through his struggles and learn new, better manners.

+Cost: In office lessons start at $110 per session.
+Please call for details.

 <img class="right" src="/images/home-training.jpg" alt="" />
 ## Private lessons in your home